MLB roundup: Dodgers clinch seventh straight division title

 Corey Seager homered twice in the first three innings and finished with five RBIs as the visiting Los Angeles Dodgers defeated the Baltimore Orioles 7-3 on Tuesday night to clinch their seventh consecutive National League West title.

 The Dodgers, who have made it to the World Series the past two seasons but lost both times, had a low-key celebration on the field after the final out on Tuesday.
+They subsequently partied in the visiting clubhouse.

 Seager hit a three-run homer in the first and belted a two-run shot in the third as the Dodgers took a big lead early on and never looked back.
 Both long balls came off Baltimore starter Ty Blach (1-3).